 - Employment Leaves and Benefits Administration

-For more details about the domains, see the CKC Practice Domains or ADMS Guide for Candidate Designation and Renewal.
+For more details about the domains, see the CKC Practice Domains.

 Each CDMS CKC domain module begins with a pre-test to assess your knowledge base.
 Upon completion of each domain, a post-test measures your progress.
 You may take each post-test up to three times.
 The CDMS CKC Online Learning tool records the best possible score for each domain post-test.